 The fluorescent grow lights run cooler and they are one of the popular types of grow lights.
-However, these fluorescent lights are different from those used in household.
+However, these fluorescent lights are different from those used in the household.
 These tubes are generally measured by the diameter and the ‘T’ stands for 1/8th of an inch.
 So, T5 means 5/8th of an inch measured in diameter.
 The T5 Fluorescent grow lights are cool hence they work best in the propagation stage of plants.

 - Emits light that covers a larger area